Go Back

 • Sauté the veggies: Heat 2 tablespoons of butter in a large skillet over medium-high heat.
 Add the onion, parsnip, and celery.
 Sauté for about 5 minutes until the onion becomes translucent.
 Remove from the pan and place on a plate/bowl.

-• Add final ingredients: Add the rest of the butter, juice of 1/2 lemon, nutmeg, and salt to taste.
+• Add final ingredients: Add the rest of the butter, lemon juice, nutmeg, and salt to taste.
 Blend until completely smooth and creamy.
+Taste and adjust seasoning.

 Nutrition